 The MSc (Rehabilitation Research - Physiotherapy) program considers applications on an ongoing basis.

-How much will your Masters of Physiotherapy education cost in an average year?
+How much will your MScPT or MScRRPT education cost on average in a year?

-Visit the Fee Calculator go give you an idea.
+Visit the Fee Calculator to give you an idea.

 Faculty and Research

 The faculty at the School of Physiotherapy take their research responsibilities seriously and recognize the value of their research to the profession and the community at large.